Ebola Virus Disease

 - Isolate - Begin immediate infection control measures for acutely ill patients with a concerning travel history.

 - Inform - Notify your facility’s infection control program and other appropriate staff.
-Complete the ADPH Serious Infectious Disease (SID) Consultation Form and call the Infectious Diseases & Outbreaks Division immediately at 1-800-338-8374.
+Complete the ADPH High-Consequence Infectious Disease (HCID) Consultation Form and call the Infectious Diseases & Outbreaks Division immediately at 1-800-338-8374.

 Resources